-In those two pages there are usually seven paragraphs from the headings in your document as follows:
+In those two pages, there are usually seven paragraphs from the headings in your document as follows:

 Below are additional examples of what you could write for the above sections.

 ABC Trading Limited are to take over the tenancy of a local corner shop from the existing owners.
-ABC has a franchise with Costcutter and will sell their full range of products.
+ABC has a franchise with Costcutter and will sell its full range of products.
 The ABC owners have both run successful stores over the past 14 years.

 The local area does not have any other convenience stores that sell branded products.
 There’s just one local Aldi store and newsagent that sell a limited range of similar goods.
 The current owners produce an annual profit of £64,500 from their unbranded shop.

 We believe the opportunity for this franchise with lower prices enables us to compete well while improving the financial health of our company.